a-shine/niab-automated-phenotyping/README.md

 | `Base_Training/Partially_Corrected` | White balanced images and masks generated from the HSV segmentation pipeline with manual noise removal (removing pixels misclassified as shoots). |
 | `Base_Training/Fully_Corrected` | White balanced images and masks generated from the HSV segmentation pipeline with manual noise removal and corrections to classify pixels as shoot that were previously classified as background. |

-We also explored an AL approach, where images that generated predictions with high-levels of uncertainty were annotated to augment the training dataset to maximise annotation budget allocation.
+I also explored an AL approach, where images that generated predictions with high-levels of uncertainty were annotated to augment the training dataset to maximise annotation budget allocation.
 The description of the available datasets can be found in the following table.

 | Directory name | Description |